A Texas judge ruled a pregnant woman who sued the state seeking an abortion can legally terminate her pregnancy | KRDO

 CNN has reached out to the state’s attorney general office for comment.

 Trisomy 18, sometimes called Edwards syndrome, is a chromosomal condition that can cause heart defects and other organ abnormalities.
-In about half of the cases, the fetus dies before birth.
+In at least 95% of cases, the fetus doesn’t survive full-term, and the pregnancy ends in miscarriage or stillbirth, according to the Cleveland Clinic.
 Many children who are born with it die within a few days, and more than 90% die within a year.

 Attorneys for the state argued Cox’s condition – as laid out in the court filings – was not severe enough to meet the state’s medical exception standard and that the judge would be essentially changing the law if she granted the temporary restraining order.

-Note: Correction: An earlier version of this story incorrectly described the likelihood of a fetus with trisomy 18 surviving full-term.
-Almost all fetuses with trisomy 18 don’t survive full-term, and pregnancies end in miscarriage or stillbirth.